-HRMS Presents “JASON TYLER BURTON :: AN EVENING OF RURAL AMERICANA MUSIC”
+HRMS Presents “JASON TYLER BURTON :: 'KENTUCKIAN' ALBUM RELEASE TOUR SHOW"

-Healthy Rhythm Music Services Presents "JASON TYLER BURTON :: AN EVENING OF RURAL AMERICANA MUSIC" • Friday evening, September 27th, in The Listening Room of Healthy Rhythm Art Gallery, located at historic Sampler Square (68 S Grand Ave) in downtown Montrose, Colorado!
+Healthy Rhythm Music Services Presents "JASON TYLER BURTON :: 'KENTUCKIAN' ALBUM RELEASE TOUR SHOW" • Friday evening, September 27th, in The Listening Room of Healthy Rhythm Art Gallery, located at historic Sampler Square (68 S Grand Ave) in downtown Montrose, Colorado!

 Advance Main Gallery Reserved and Studio Gallery General Admission available.
 After show Meet & Greet with musicians is included.
 Advance purchase is recommended.
 This is a ticketless event.
 Limited seating.
 Admission is $2 more Day of Show (if available).